Supple-build/homebridge-slide-shutter/README.md

   ]
  }
 ```
 Multiple Slides can be added to the `devices` array.
+If you enable the `remote` setting and enter your credentials the plugin will add all your slides from the remote API.

 Now start or restart homebridge and all slides should appear in the HomeKit app.